 At Key Stage 3 (11-13) we deliver the full national curriculum including religious education to all students.
 The majority of our students study a language throughout Key Stage 3 but there are a small number who are dis-applied to enable further support for their transition needs to occur.
 Our aim at Key Stage 3 is to ensure an effective transition from primary to secondary school, to build on the skills developed at Key Stage 2 and to focus on the further development of the skills that make a successful learner.

 The introduction of pathways and the use of the learning support team enable us to support students with different learning needs.
 In all key stages students with special needs are integrated and supported within the mainstream classroom.
 A few students may work with support staff on alternative programmes designed to address specific learning issues.
-We have successfully introduced and developing our Key Stage 3 nurture group programme to support those students arriving significantly below national benchmarks for Year 7.
+We have successfully introduced and are developing our Key Stage 3 nurture group programme to support those students arriving significantly below national benchmarks for Year 7.

 From September 2018 we have introduced a 3 year Key Stage 4 model with students taking their options at the end of Year 8.
 Year 9 will be a bridging year, developing the skills needed for students to be successful across a full range of at least eight subjects by the end of Year 11.